1992 South African Grand Prix: Race report

 The race was fairly uneventful as Mansell led from lights to flag, finishing nearly 25 seconds ahead of Patrese.
 Martin Brundle spun off on the first lap but was able to continue until his clutch failed as a result of the spin and was forced into retirement when he pulled into the pits.
-Senna drove well to ensure he remained on the podium with a 1991 car, as did Schumacher, who gained from his qualifying position to complete the race in fourth place after Jean Alesi had retired with engine failure on lap 41 who was behind Senna and ahead of Schumacher.
-Berger finished in fifth place and nearly 40 seconds behind his teammate; he was the last driver to finish the race on the lead lap.
-Johnny Herbert finished in sixth place and took the final point for Lotus after the Tyrrell of Andrea de Cesaris like Alesi had retired when his Ilmor engine failed on lap 42.
-Interestingly, all of the top 6 finishers drove cars that were either evolutions of (or direct carryovers) of cars designed for previous seasons.
+Senna drove well to ensure he remained on the podium with a 1991 car, as did Schumacher, who gained from his qualifying position to complete the race in fourth place after Jean Alesi had retired with engine failure on lap 41 while behind Senna and ahead of Schumacher.
+Berger finished in fifth place, nearly forty seconds behind his teammate; he was the last driver to finish the race on the lead lap.
+Johnny Herbert finished in sixth place and took the final point for Lotus after the Tyrrell of Andrea de Cesaris had retired when his Ilmor engine failed on lap 42.